Amateur Megha Ganne holds share of lead at US Women's Open - WTMJ

 While Reid used a fast start to get to the top of the leaderboard, Yin finished strong by making eagle on the par-5 17th and birdie on the par-4 18th to get within one shot of the lead.
 The American’s 60-foot putt on 17 helped overcome back-to-back bogeys on the front nine.

-Jessica birdied three of her first five holes before finishing at 72, while Nellie shot 78.
+Jessica birdied three of her first five holes before finishing at 72, while Nelly shot 78.

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports

-Note: This story has been corrected to show Korda’s first name is Nelly, not Nellie.